If your pet has a surgically-related medical emergency, scroll down for instructions.

 – Limit going up and down stairs as much as possible.

 Dogs and female cats have internal sutures that provide strength to the tissue as they heal.
-Any strenuous activity could disrupt this healing process.
+Any strenuous activity could disrupt this healing process and can lead to serious complications.
 The PAWS Clinic is not responsible for any medical issues caused by failure to follow these instructions.

 The healing process takes at least 7 days.

 Dogs: Please offer only a small meal the night of surgery, since anesthesia can cause nausea.
-You can return to a normal diet in the morning,.
+We recommend 1/4 of their normal portion.
+If they appear hungry a few hours after the initial portion, and if they have not vomited, you may give them another 1/4 portion, but do not give them any more food than that the first night.
+You can return to a normal diet in the morning.

-Cats: Your cat was offered a small meal the night of surgery, and can return to a normal diet once home
+Cats: Your cat was offered a small meal the night of surgery and the following morning, and can return to a normal diet once home

 Some animals display a lack of appetite after surgery.
 Their appetite should return gradually within 24 hours of surgery.
 Lethargy, poor appetite, diarrhea, or vomiting lasting for more than 24 hours after surgery is not normal and you should contact us immediately.
 Do not change your pet’s diet at this time and do not give junk food, table scraps, milk or any other people food for a period of one week.
 This could mask post-surgical complications.